pryv/dev-site/source/customer-resources/system-streams.md

 ## Event type

-you can define the `type` of the events that will be used to store the values.
+You can define the `type` of the events that will be used to store the values.

+## Visibility

+You can make some values stored at registration and indexed, but not to appear Pryv.io API outside of the administration API.

 # Configuration